-If you do not bring your assignment and you tell me before the end of class (electronically if you like) then you can receive 50 % credit if you email it to me by 11:30 pm.
-You must then bring in the hard copy the following day with word "LATE" on top.
+If you do not bring your assignment then you can receive 50 % credit if you email it to me by midnight (12pm) You must then bring in the hard copy the following day with word "LATE" on top.

-There is an additional 15 % penalty if you fail to write the word "LATE" on top.
-If you are absent when an assignment is due (for example: you are sick but have no doctor's note), or otherwise must be late, then you can scan the assignment (before start of lecture) by email or submit your HW to me by U.S. mail postmarked before the due time (in order to receive full credit) US mail: Ronald Francis, Deanza College, 21250 Stevens Creek Blvd. • Cupertino, CA 95014 vii) Grading of HW
+If you are absent when an assignment is due (for example: you are sick but have no doctor's note), or otherwise must be late, then you can scan the assignment (before start of lecture) by email vii) Grading of HW

-There are no penalties for any of the work required if you have an excused absence (if you miss a quiz for example, then your average quiz score will be substituted for that quiz grade).
+There are no penalties for classwork that is missed (including quizzes and midterms) if you have an excused absence (if you miss a quiz for example, then your average quiz score will be substituted for that quiz grade).